Land / Lot Information

 The east side is a beautiful ride, with HUGE mature oaks everywhere you turn.
 The northern part is thinner than the southern part of that side and is perfect for hunting or running cattle.
 The trees on the south side are so thick, you’ve got to really bear down and hike to get through them!
 Two ravines drain water across the land towards Lake Nocona.
 These ravines have huge rock outcroppings and boulders along them.
 This area of the ranch is great for hiking and exploring, and creates a safe haven for deer and other game, which can then be drawn out with feeders.

-When the owner purchased the property in 2006, he immediately built a barndominium home, where he and his wife lived full time for years afterwards.
+When the owner purchased the property in 2006, he immediately built a large barndominium home.
 Set back over 850′ from the road, the home is very private and can’t easily be seen.
 It has three bedrooms, two bathrooms, and approximately 2,184 sq ft of living space.
 The exterior walls and roof have foam insulation, creating a very sound structure.
 The house is nicely decorated, has granite countertops, large flowing living spaces, and comes equipped will all furniture, appliances, plates, forks, pots, and pans!

 An attached 1,428 sq ft garage with two bay roll up doors provides plenty of parking for equipment, ATVs, etc. The home is on a septic system and gets water from a water well.
 Electricity poles were ran over a mile to the house when it was built.
 It has a fenced back yard as well, with tall trees all around it.

 For entertaining, grilling out, or just relaxing in the evening, there is 80′ covered porch stretching the whole length of the property on the north side.
 A small pond is down the hill from the house and can be seen from this porch.